temporalio/reference-app-orders-go/docs/run-local-codec-server.md

 This occurs because the data stored by the Temporal Service is encrypted.
 Neither the Temporal CLI nor Web UI have the inherent ability to decrypt it.
-However, you can run a Codec Server and configure both tools to use it, which enable them to display the decrypted data to you.
+However, you can run a Codec Server and configure these tools to use it, which will enable you to view the decrypted data.

 ### Run the Codec Server